Skip to content

 Who it's for

-Privacy posture is the weakest in our coverage.
-The product is owned by Meta, which has a documented history of regulator action across multiple jurisdictions, and reusing Facebook profile data lowers the wall between dating activity and the rest of the network.
-Facebook Dating publishes a privacy guarantee that dating activity is not used to target ads outside the dating surface, but readers who do not trust the operator at the parent-company level should not trust the boundary at the feature level either.
-We graded safety lower than the standalone products on this basis.
+Privacy posture is the weakest here.
+The product is Meta's, a company with a documented history of regulator action across multiple jurisdictions, and reusing your Facebook data lowers the wall between dating activity and the rest of the network.
+Facebook Dating publishes a guarantee that dating activity isn't used to target ads outside the dating surface — but anyone who doesn't trust the operator at the parent-company level shouldn't trust the boundary at the feature level either, and we graded safety below the standalone products on that basis.
+The brand is weak on its own, too: people stumble into the feature inside the Facebook app rather than seeking it out, and it depends entirely on Meta continuing to ship it — it's been deprioritized before, with no standalone app to fall back on if it's shelved.
+And the audience signal is the most mixed here — no questionnaire, no paywall filter, no commit-minded layer — so the feed reads as a wide slice of whoever opted in: real reach in some markets, very thin signal in others.

 Strengths & weaknesses